Mossyrock, squeezing in one last country drive

 Oh my that seems such a brief explanation for people who have lived here for thousands of years.

 So I kept sleuthing around online and finally found more information.
 His name (his english name) was Isaac Kinswa, born 1904, died 1970.
 He was a logger by occupation, and a member of the Shaker Church.
 He is buried at the David Ike Cemetery near Ethel, WA.
-I couldn’t find anything online about what he did to represent his people/tribe/nation, although there were numerous generalized references to and praise for how much he did.
-His granddaughter, Patty Kinswa, is Chairwoman of the Cowlitz Indian Tribe today.
+I couldn’t find anything online about what he did to represent his people/tribe/nation, although there are numerous generalized references to and praise for how much he did.
+His granddaughter, Patty Kinswa, has been on the tribal council and was the Chairwoman of the Cowlitz Indian Tribe for a good bit of time.
 On my next trip here, I’ll be asking around so I can learn more!

 This is my last day here at Ike Kinswa State Park near Mossyrock, WA.
 I’ll head home tomorrow morning and put Towhee the Trailer in storage for the winter.
 No, I won’t leave her alone or ignore her all winter.
 I will winterize the onboard water systems, and do maintenance work on the trailer.
 I will clean her inside and out, and will regularly empty the Dri-Z-Air containers to reduce condensation.
 I will leak-test the propane system, check tires and brakes, lubricate wheel bearings, load test the two 6-volt house batteries, check solar operation, make sure the emergency electrical brake system works, etc. A woman’s work is never done.